CS207DigitalLogic/final-project-shl/Architecture_Design_Document.md

 1. LED1用作显示set_Uart_tx_work
 2. LED0用作显示set_Uart_rx_work

-### 2. attach corresponding explanations for the input and output devices in the system

 ## Part2.
 Describe the structure of the project

 ### 1. Circuit sturcture diagram, clearly marking the 1)input/output ports, 2)the the relationship between top-level module and each submodule, as well as the relationships between submodules